The Dangling Conversation

 "The Dangling Conversation" is a song by American music duo Simon & Garfunkel, released in September 1966 as the second single from the duo's third studio album, Parsley, Sage, Rosemary and Thyme (1966).

 Background

 Simon & Garfunkel's opinion of the song varied over time.
 According to biographer Peter Ames Carlin, they both considered it their favorite song on the album at the time of its release.
 Marc Eliot, who wrote Paul Simon: A Life, disputes this, arguing that Garfunkel always disliked the song and felt it was pretentious.
 When the single did not perform as well as they had hoped, Simon told Record Mirror's Norman Jopling that the song was "above the kids."
 In 1993, when asked about the song, he commented, "It's a college kid's song, a little precious."

 Reception

 Cash Box said that it is a "gentle pop-folk ode which underscores some of life’s everyday hypocrisies" and expected it to "become a smash."
+Record World said that "the pretty tune with vivid lyrics of aloneness will catch."